Cyclone Nina: Rotuma, Wallis and Futuna, Samoa and Tonga

 Ahead of the system affecting Rotuma, a storm force wind warning was issued for Rotuma, with sustained wind speeds of 95 km/h and wind gusts of up to 140 km/h were forecast to occur.
 However, the system only had a minimal effect on Rotuma, with a few rain showers and sustained winds of 45 km/h occurring for a brief period.
-In conjunction with Kina, Nina affected Wallis and Futuna between January 3–4, however, there were no tropical cyclone warnings were issued for the French Territory by the FMS.
-Kina affected the island of Futuna during January 3, where sustained winds of up to 53 km/h and wind gusts of up to 69 km/h were recorded.
+In conjunction with Kina, Nina affected Wallis and Futuna between 3–4 January, however, there were no tropical cyclone warnings were issued for the French Territory by the FMS.
+Kina affected the island of Futuna during 3 January, where sustained winds of up to 53 km/h and wind gusts of up to 69 km/h were recorded.
 Nina affected Wallis Island later that day where sustained winds of up to 80 km/h and wind gusts of up to 68 km/h were recorded.
 Within the islands some damage to crops and houses was reported.

 Ahead of Nina affecting the Samoan Islands, residents living near the sea were warned to move inland, while ships were ordered to remain in port.
-The system subsequently passed to the south of the Samoan Islands during January 4, where it brought high winds and caused wind gusts of 95 km/h at Pago Pago in American Samoa.
+The system subsequently passed to the south of the Samoan Islands during 4 January, where it brought high winds and caused wind gusts of 95 km/h at Pago Pago in American Samoa.
 Some minor damage to roofs, bananas and breadfruit was reported, while total damages in American Samoa to both property and crops were estimated at between $ and $.

-Nina affected Northern Tonga during January 4, just after Kina had affected Tonga's southern islands with hurricane-force winds.
+Nina affected Northern Tonga on 4 January, just after Kina had affected Tonga's southern islands with hurricane-force winds.
 Ahead of Nina affecting the islands, a gale warning was issued for the islands of Niuafo'ou and Keppel, where some damage to houses and crops were recorded.
-A gale warning was also issued for the island nation of Niue during January 4, where winds of up to 75 km/h caused damage to the island nations port.
+A gale warning was also issued for the island nation of Niue on the same day (4 January), where winds of up to 75 km/h caused damage to the island nations port.